Bhargava-codes/product-usage-demo/README.md

 act on renewal risk before the renewal call.

 Data is stored as **CSV files**; the health score and its factor breakdown are **computed by an additive engine**, not hard-coded.
-A cheap LLM sits on top — but only to *narrate* and to *select next-actions from a closed playbook*, never to compute anything authoritative.
+LLM sits on top — but only to *narrate* and to *select next-actions from a closed playbook*, never to compute anything authoritative.